 Yes, like many other members of their Pro Trek family, the watch will actually force you to read the freaking manual before you are ready to use it to its full potential.

 Still, I must admit that I am surprised how (relatively) clean the timepiece’s dial is.
 While Casio’s design team often finds itself unable to stop making the watch more and more ‘beautiful’ by adding a detail after painful detail and layer after unnecessary layer to the small dial opening, this member of Pro Trek collection looks remarkably clean.
-Well, some of the elements are still exaggerated and you may find the military style numerals totally superfluous in the context of a lifestyle watch, but the lack of chrome-plated plastics and faux guilloche motifs stamped on the dial leaves a very good impression making the watch look a lot more balanced and, well, to the point.
+Some of the elements are still exaggerated and you may find the military style numerals totally superfluous in the context of a lifestyle watch, but the lack of chrome-plated plastics and faux guilloche motifs stamped on the dial leaves a very good impression making the watch look a lot more balanced and, well, to the point.

 As for the LCD display, it, too, seems to be quite contrast: you will probably be able to read it even in twilight without the LED backlighting turned on.
 The deliberately blocky digits and letters are easy to understand, although the low resolution of the display gives the watch a somewhat archaic look.

 Casio has been developing their Triple Sensor technology for more than two decades and three iterations, and, courtesy of a phenomenon currently known as Moore’s law, has managed to make the sensors installed in Ver.
 3 (we have first seen it three years ago in their G-Shock Rangeman GW-9400 watch) about twenty times smaller, ten times less energy hungry and, what’s even more important, more accurate than the first batch that was brought to market back in 1993.
 The downsizing process not only allowed the Japanese brand to make their newer watches more elegant and lean, but also gave them an opportunity to equip the timekeepers with more functions and, as far as I understand, with larger and denser batteries.